m-rzeszotarski/BeerRate/README.md

 Function-Based Views:
 - **def detail(request, model, template_name, pk)**: This view supports two models (**Beer** and **MyBeer**) and is called by two different views: **def beer_detail** or **def mybeer_detail** (depending where it is used).
 It returns a two lists that are utilized for chart creation, reviews of selected beer and a form for review creation.
-- **def object_remove(request, model, template_name, pk)**: This view is used to handle removing instances of: Beer, MyBeer, CartItem and Order.
+- **def object_remove(request, model, template_name, pk)**: This view is used to handle removing instances of: Beer, MyBeer, CartItem and Order (this two classes will be explained later).
 It gets an object depending on its model and pk, and deletes it.
 If the object is a Beer or MyBeer, it also removes all associated reviews.
 - **def handle_review_ban(request, review, is_banned)** - this view is used to handle banning a comments and it is called by **def review_ban(request, pk)** or **def review_unban(request, pk)** (depending on the superuser's intent).

 ## Beer Rating Classes